-Node 12.
-After prescribing buprenorphine/naloxone treatment, the clinician should assess the degree to which this intervention is successful.
-If successful, go to Node 7.
-If not, one should decide if Node 13 or Node 15 is the most appropriate next step.
+After prescribing buprenorphine/naloxone or long-acting injectable naltrexone, the clinician should assess the degree to which this intervention is successful.
+If successful, go to Node O7.
+If not, then the next step depends upon which treatments have already been tried.
+If the patient has done poorly on both naltrexone and buprenorphine, then one should decide if Node O13 or Node O15 is the most appropriate next step.
+If the patient has tried naltrexone only, then buprenorphine-naloxone maintenance would be the next recommended step.
+If the patient has tried buprenorphine but not naltrexone, then naltrexone should be discussed in addition to Nodes O13 and O15.
 Some individuals who have taken buprenorphine previously and have resumed opioid use may be prescribed buprenorphine again before returning to physiological dependence.
 In such a case, the patient should be treated with a lower dose (e.g., half the original induction dose) of buprenorphine during the induction process.

 For individuals who relapse or continue regular illicit opioid use while being prescribed buprenorphine/naloxone maintenance, the first step in such a situation is to conduct an assessment to ensure that the patient is receiving an adequate dose of buprenorphine/naloxone and is taking the medication as prescribed.
 In some instances, the problem may be that the person is not holding the medication under his or her tongue for an adequate period of time, preventing adequate absorption.
 In other instances, the patient may be diverting the medication.
+The buprenorphine/naloxone formulation in soluble film form (as compared to the tablet form) aims to improve adherence (via more rapid sublingual absorption time and improved taste), minimize diversion (via individually wrapped unit-dose packages with tracking numbers), and enhance accidental overdose protection (via child-resistant packaging) (Strain et al, 2011), and should be considered for patients in whom these factors are concerning (LOE V).

 A second consideration is whether the patient should receive more intensive psychosocial services (Node O15).
 Examples of this would include individual and/or group drug counseling (including intensive outpatient or partial hospital treatment), attendance at self-help groups such as Narcotics Anonymous or Alcoholics Anonymous, sober housing, or residential treatment to ensure stabilization.
 In some instances, the patient may have a co-occurring psychiatric illness that increases vulnerability to relapse.
 Psychiatric assessment should be conducted to see whether this might be the case.
 If so, proper psychiatric treatment, whether pharmacologic, psychological, or both should be instituted.
 Co-occurring substance use may also make patients vulnerable to relapse to opioid use.
-Optimal treatment for other substance use disorders should be instituted, perhaps including substance-specific pharmacotherapy (e.g., disulfiram or acamprosate for alcohol dependence).
+Optimal treatment for other substance use disorders should be instituted, perhaps including substance-specific pharmacotherapy (e.g., disulfiram or acamprosate for alcohol use disorder).